hdtodd/WeatherStation/doc/WS-WP-Install.md

 	2017-09-19 08:12:07|83813|65.6|66.4|37|IN|69.8|OU|36.0|**|0.0|**|0.0
 	sqlite> .quit

-</br>**MySQL Database Setup**</br>
+####  MySQL Database Setup

 Operation of WS using a MySQL is very similar to its operation using sqlite3.
 However, the setup is a bit more complicated:

 *  mysql server must be running (generally done as a startup service, likely with systemctl)
 *  username and password for a MySQL account that can append data to the database table must have been provided (edit WS.h, `make clean` and recompile with `USE_MYSQL=1 make`)
 *  A `weather` database and `Probedata` table in that database must have been created under that user account with the correct field names and data types, per installation instructions.

 Create the database and table with the command: